 First Come, First Served Campsites

 Nearly every campsite offered in the two campgrounds can be reserved.
 However, there are a few sites that are first-come, first-served.
-Most of these are located in Campground 1, but there is also one site found in Campground 2 as well.
-These will fill up quickly during summer weekends, so make sure to get there early if you are planning on trying to get a site without a reservation.
+Most of these spaces are located in Campground 1, but there is one site found in Campground 2.
+These first-come, first-served sites will fill up quickly during summer weekends, so make sure to get there early if you are planning on trying to get a site without a reservation.

 Youth Group Camping

 Youth Group Camping is welcome at the 204-site campground at White Lake.
-The campground offers a camp store, showers, ice, firewood, canoe rentals and waterview sites.
-Campers enjoy trout fishing, swimming, canoeing, and a two-mile walk around White Lake with a detour through the Pitch Pine National Natural Landmark.
-The Kancamagus National Scenic Byway, White Mountain National Forest hiking trails, and North Conway shopping outlets are within twenty minutes of the campground.
+The campground offers a camp store, showers, ice, firewood, and canoe rentals.
+Campers can enjoy trout fishing, swimming, canoeing, and a two-mile walk around White Lake with a detour through the White Lake Pitch Pine National Natural Landmark.
+The Kancamagus National Scenic Byway, additional hiking trails, and shopping outlets are within twenty minutes of the campground.

 Seasonal activities in White Lake State Park

-Easily reached by another walking trail is a National Natural Landmark, a 72-acre stand of pitch pines.
-Early settlers in New Hampshire may have used this durable, water repellent and decay resistant wood for fence posts and mill wheels.
-Its commercial use today is limited.
-The mature pitch pine stand contains trees which are unusually tall for this species, with some trunks exceeding two feet in diameter.
-National Landmark properties are selected to protect and illustrate the nation's diversified natural resources.
-One portion of the pitch pine trail traverses the town of Tamworth's Black Spruce Pond Preserve.
+Easily reached by one of the park's walking trails is a 72-acre stand of pitch pine trees, a registered National Natural Landmark.
+Early settlers in New Hampshire may have used these durable, water-repellent, and decay-resistant pinewoods for fence posts and mill wheels.
+Today, the mature pitch pine grove contains trees that are unusually tall for this species, with some trunks exceeding two feet in diameter.
+For an area to become a National Natural Landmark, the location must demonstrate properties that illustrate the nation's diversified natural resources, and the White Lake Pitch Pine Area meets those requirements.